yanglinjing/dand_p7_WeRateDogs_Twitter_Analysis/README.md

 ## Goal
 Practice data wrangling using WeRateDogs Twitter data in order to create interesting and trustworthy analyses an visualizations.
 ## Tools
-I documented my wrangling efforts in a Jupyter Notebook, plus showcased them through analyses and visualizations using Python and its libraries (pandas, numpy, requests, json, tweepy, etc.).
+I documented my wrangling efforts in a Jupyter Notebook (Google Colab & Google Drive), plus showcased them through analyses and visualizations using Python and its libraries (pandas, numpy, requests, json, tweepy, etc.).
 ## Dataset
 My dataset consists of data from 3 different sources.
 ### 1. Twitter Archive